wartgowj/burger/README.md

 Pulls the list of devoured burgers from the mysql database.
 Handlebars renders this info onto the page in the devoured list.

-**DELETE ME** button deletes this items from the database completely.
+**DELETE ME** button deletes this item from the database completely.

 **Order a Burger**